andreacremese/SpringInjectionPlayground/README.md

 constructor - if there is only one no - cannot be autowire.

-# XML annotations
+add these to the bean in the xml file.

+# Option 2 -annotations

-* amend the xml file
+## 1 amend the xml file

-* annotate the implementations with one of the following:
+## 2 annotate the implementations with one of the following:

 @Component - anything that is a POHJO
 @Service - anything that is a biz logic